Becoming An Artificial Intelligence Engineer, AIE

 Once you’ve applied for jobs, you’ll hopefully get an interview.
 However, don’t be discouraged if you apply for dozens of jobs and don’t hear back – data science, in general, is such an in-demand (and lucrative) career field that companies can receive hundreds of applications for one job.

-Preparing for the interview requires practice and preparation, especially for tech jobs like AI engineer.
+Preparing for the interview requires practice and preparation, especially for tech jobs like an AI engineer.
 You’ll want to improve your interview skills to prove to hiring managers that you’re perfect for the job.
 In addition, you’ll be expected to explain your reasoning for developing, deploying, and scaling specific algorithms.
 These interviews can get very technical, so be sure you can demonstrate how you solved a problem and why you chose to solve it that way.

 Get work experience.